sorenroug/osnine-java/v6809/README.md

 =================================

 The v6809 is a cpu, that has some devices attached that can interact with the host computer.
-The first device is a MC6850 UART that writes to Java's System.out and reads from System.in.
+The first device is a 6551 ACIA that writes to Java's System.out and reads from System.in.

 It can then be used to load OS9 kernel and modules into RAM and run.